pythonandchips/git-presenter/README.markdown

 * list/l : list slides in presentation
 * help/h: display this message

-##Changelog

-* 22 March 2012
-  - added exit method
-  - added checkout to make sure presentation can continue if files have been edited

 ## Contributing to git-presenter

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet